Learning from Emergence: A Study on Proactively Inhibiting the Monosemantic Neurons of Artificial Neural Networks: Methods

+As shown in Eq.~\eqref{eq:phi}, the measurement $\phi(\cdot)$ is proportional to the degree of deviation from the mean.
+The high deviation of the activation value ensures that the term $(z^{[m+1]}-\Bar{z})^2$ in $\phi$ can effectively identify neurons with high monosemanticity.
+Besides, the metric is inversely proportional to the degree of fluctuation because the size of the deviation is also highly correlated with the fluctuation of the activation value on the current data set.
+Since $\Bar{z}_i$ is mainly determined by the values when the neuron is deactivated, using the mean as the benchmark for evaluating deviations ensures that the defined neurons with high activation values are rare, i.e., low frequency.

+As discussed in Sec.~\ref{sec:intro} and \ref{sec:pre}, prior works need to first find the neuron-feature relationships \cite{sparseprobe,bricken2023towards} under the manually defined feature data set.
+Instead, we relax the requirement of discovering corresponding features and eliminate the need for a predefined feature set since we focus on finding monosemantic neurons.

-Computing metric $\phi$ online is nontrivial due to the involvement of historical samples.
-Here we show that for each neuron, our proposed MS $\phi$ can be obtained by keeping track of 2 variables in constant time ($O(1)$).
+\textbf{Metric Online Computing Guarantee.} It is mandatory to compute the metric $\phi(\cdot)$ to avoid excessive computational burden caused by detecting monosemanticity.
+As discussed in Sec.~\ref{sec:pre}, pioneer works (e.g., pairwise comparison in Eq.~\eqref{eq:relative}) and other detection methods like probes necessitate training and offline inference for statistical analysis may be costly for online training.
+Here we show that for each neuron, our proposed MS $\phi(\cdot)$ can be obtained by keeping track of 2 variables in constant time ($O(1)$).
 Since inputs are typically received in batches (with the number of new samples being greater than 1) during the training of deep learning models, we present the following lemma for training with a batch size of $b$.

-\begin{lemma} Denote $\mu_m$ as the value of the sample mean $\Bar{h}$ given $m$ samples, while $\upsilon_m$ as the sample variance $S^2$.
-When the $(m+1)^{th}\sim(m+b)^{th}$ samples $h_{(m+1)}\sim h_{(m+b)}$ come, one can obtain the updated values via:
+\begin{lemma} Denote $\mu_m$ as the value of the sample mean $\Bar{z}$ given $m$ samples, while $\upsilon_m$ as the sample variance $S^2$.
+When the $(m+1)^{th}\sim(m+b)^{th}$ samples ${z^{[m+1]}, \cdots, z^{[m+b]}}$ come, one can obtain the updated values via: